Connections is a new arts-based program serving community-dwelling adults with mild to moderate memory loss and their care partners living in WNC.

 Connections is based on similar programs taking place in art museums in the United States and around the world that address the need for community gatherings and safe spaces to stimulate the minds of adults with memory loss (i.e. living with Alzheimer’s Disease, any form of dementia, and other memory loss), their care partners, and Museum staff and volunteers.
 Connections serves the Museum’s vision of transforming lives through art, and its mission of engaging and inspiring individuals and enriching community through dynamic experiences in American art of the 20th and 21st centuries.

-Connections takes place once per month at the Museum.
-Led by specially trained Museum staff, contractors, and volunteers, the monthly Connections program include:
+Connections offers both virtual and small-group/in-person options each month.
+Led by specially trained Museum staff, contractors, and volunteers, Connections programs include:

-- An open house in the Atrium preceding the start of the day’s programming, where participants can meet Museum staff and volunteers, and each other
+- Time for conversation preceding the day’s program, where participants can meet Museum staff and volunteers, and each other

-- A guided experience in the galleries that invites conversation about artworks in the Museum’s Collection and/or special exhibitions
+- A guided experience, either in the virtual space or in the galleries, that invites conversation about artworks in the Museum’s Collection and/or special exhibitions

 Want to book a Connections tour for your group?
 Groups of 10+ adults from day programs, assisted living, or other memory-care support can book a Connections-style gallery tour with one of our specially trained guides.
 These group tours must be booked in advance, and offer a unique and engaging experience for group outings, with more flexibility in timing and structure than the monthly Connections program.
 To book a group tour, click here and be sure to specify “Connections” as your requested tour.